sanojian/BatchRest/README.md

 Included is a synchronous version (batchGetSync) for lighter server load and an asynchronous version (batchGetAsync) for higher performance.

+To run the unit tests, "npm install -g mocha", run the server with "node app" and then run "mocha".

 Here is an example of a batch of REST calls:
 ```